Cyprus lawmakers reject bank tax; bailout in disarray

 Euro zone paymaster Germany, facing an election this year and increasingly frustrated with the mounting cost of bailing out its southern partners, said Cyprus had no one to blame but itself for the gravity of the situation.

-“Cyprus requested an aid programme,” German Finance Minister Wolfgang Schaeuble told ZDF television.
-“For an aid programme we need a calculable way for Cyprus to be able to return to the financial markets.
+“Cyprus requested an aid program,” German Finance Minister Wolfgang Schaeuble told ZDF television.
+“For an aid program we need a calculable way for Cyprus to be able to return to the financial markets.
 For that, Cyprus’s debts are too high.”

 Dutch Finance Minister Jeroen Dijsselbloem, who chairs the Eurogroup of finance ministers, said the bailout offer still stood providing the conditions were met.
 European Central Bank Governing Council member Ewald Nowotny called on Cyprus to show “discipline and the readiness to act rationally.”